 There are several factors to bear in mind here.
 These include the availability of high LTV mortgages.
 Many buyers and especially first time buyers rely on these.

-Also something that shouldn’t be forgotten is buying incentive schemes such as Help to Buy.
+Also something that shouldn’t be forgotten is buying incentive schemes such as Help to Buy, now coming to an end.

 Medium term there could be permanent reform to Stamp Duty which could impact the market too.

-In the face of the dire economic consequences of Covid the financial stimulus from the Government has kept the property market and the economy moving.
-Financial support was supposed to end in October 2020.
-Yet it still being handed out.
-How much longer this might last is anyone’s guess.
+In the face of the dire economic consequences of Covid the financial stimulus from the Government kept the property market and the economy moving.
+The impact that support with energy bills might have on the market shouldn’t be underestimated.
+It might keep the market going when otherwise it would have hit a dead end.

 As long as the spring and summer lasts?